nikhilgk/wiki-pat/DESIGN.md

 JOB 2
 ====
-From the output of **JOB 1**, calculate the td-idf for each token for each category
+From the output of **JOB 1**, calculate the tf-idf for each token for each category

 **INPUT**